FedEx ATP Rankings COVID-19 Adjustments FAQ

 How will qualifications be handled for the Nitto ATP Finals?

-The FedEx ATP Rankings run on 9 November will be used for Nitto ATP Finals singles qualification.
-The FedEx ATP Doubles Team Rankings, reflecting only results earned by teams in 2020 prior to 9 November, will be used for Nitto ATP Finals doubles qualification.
+The FedEx ATP Rankings run at the completion of all tournaments in the week of 9 November will be used for Nitto ATP Finals singles qualification.
+The FedEx ATP Doubles Team Rankings, reflecting only results earned by teams in 2020 through the completion of all tournaments in the week of 9 November, will be used for Nitto ATP Finals doubles qualification.

 Will points from the 2019 Nitto ATP Finals be extended into 2021?